PoisotLab/ms_betacov_mapping/README.md

-groupings (represented by different colors, symbolizing positions in a subspace formed by the first two phylogenetic principal components) are essentially equivalent between the two groups, and can be coarsely delineated as (1) south and southeast Asia, (2) east Asia (including northern China), west Asia, and the Mediterranean coast; (3) Eurasia above a northing of 40; and (4) Africa and south America.
+groupings (represented by different colors, symbolizing positions in a subspace formed by the first two phylogenetic principal components) are essentially equivalent between the two groups, and can be coarsely delineated as (1) south and southeast Asia; (2) east Asia (including northern China), west Asia, and the Mediterranean coast; (3) Eurasia above a northing of 40; and (4) Africa and Latin America.
 In some cases, this diverges from expectations about coronavirus
-biogeography: for example, previous work has rarely flagged India as a region of interest, but for both bats and betacoronaviruses, the subcontinent falls into the same regions as the southeast Asian peninsula (and indeed, the region is home to known bat hosts of nobecoviruses, sarbecoviruses, and merbecoviruses [@Ruiz-Aravena2022EcoEvo]).
+biogeography: for example, previous work has rarely flagged India as a region of interest, but for both bats and betacoronaviruses, the subcontinent falls into the same regions as the southeast Asian peninsula (and indeed, the region is home to known bat hosts of multiple betacoronavirus subgenera, including nobecoviruses, sarbecoviruses, and merbecoviruses [@Ruiz-Aravena2022EcoEvo]).

 ![Phylogeographic regions of bats (top) and viruses (bottom) based on the joint analysis of their occurrence and phylogenetic relatedness.
 The different colors